tedgravlin/GrapheneOS-Pixel-Feature-Compatibility/README.md

 # GrapheneOS Pixel Feature Compatibility
 A table describing the different Pixel Exclusive features and whether or not they're available in GrapheneOS.

 Please note that GrapheneOS is intended to be a secure and private operating system.
 The lack of Pixel exclusive features in GrapheneOS is not the fault of the GrapheneOS team.
-A lot of the unsupported features require privileged system access and/or proprietary software and therefore won't be added to the open-source GOS.
+A lot of the unsupported features require privileged system access and/or proprietary software and therefore likely won't be added to GrapheneOS.

 Some of these features may require Sandboxed Google Play Services to be installed.

-NOTE: This list is a WIP and not complete!
-Information could be inaccurate.
-Contributions are welcome :)
+NOTE: This list is a WIP and not complete, information could be inaccurate.
+Contributions are always welcome!

 ### Table of contents
 * [Android Auto](#android-auto)